mdinicola/supereffective/README.md

 - `pnpm build`: builds the website.
 - `pnpm update:packages`: update all dependencies to their latest version (a shortcut for `pnpm update -r --latest`).
-- `pnpm update:data`: update the data from `itsjavi/supereffective-assets` repo.
+- `pnpm update:data`: update the data from `itsjavi/supereffective-assets` repo, and regenerates data-dependent code, like the consts with IDs for Pokemon, moves, etc.
-- `make code`: updates the generated code (e.g. enums from JSON data, prettify code or prisma client files)

 For other scripts, please check the `package.json` files.